-High School students are permitted to park on school premises as a matter of privilege, not of right.
+High School students are permitted to park on school premises as a matter of privilege, not a right.
 The school district retains authority to conduct routine patrols of the student parking lot and inspections of the exterior of student automobiles on school property.
 The interiors of student vehicles may be inspected whenever a school authority has reasonable suspicion to believe that illegal or unauthorized materials are contained inside.
-Such patrols and inspections may be conducted without notice, and without student consent.
+Such patrols and inspections may be conducted without notice, and without student contact.

 - 1. The school will not be responsible for vehicles which are stolen or damaged. - 2.
 Student's vehicles must be parked on the blacktop in the student parking lot only.
-The vehicle must be parked in accordance with the designated yellow lines. - 3.
-Vehicles must be driven at a slow speed, approximately five (5) miles per hour, and must not spin nor slide during the snow and ice season. - 4.
-Students must park their vehicle immediately upon entering the parking lot. - 5.
-Students are not permitted to sit in their vehicle while the car is parked in the parking lot. - 6.
-Students are not permitted to go to their vehicle nor be in the parking lot between classes, to do so means the student has left the building without permission. - 7.
+The vehicle must be parked in accordance with the designated yellow lines - 3.
+Vehicles must be driven at a slow speed, approximately five (5) miles per hour, and must not spin nor slide during the snow and ice season.

+4. Students must park their vehicle immediately upon entering the parking lot.

+- 5. Students are not permitted to sit in their vehicle not be in the parking lot between classes, to do so means the student has left the building without permission. - 6.
+Students are not permitted to go to their vehicle nor be I the parking lot between classes, to do so means the student has left the building without permission. - 7.
 Loitering in the parking lot is not permitted at any time. - 8.
-First offense with the car will mean a thirty (30) day loss of driving privileges on School property.
-Second offense with the car will mean a loss of driving privileges for the remainder of the School year. - 9.
+First offense with the car will mean a thirty (30) day loss of driving privileges on school property.
+Second offense with the car will mean a loss of driving privileges for the remainder of the school year. - 9.
 Snowmobiles, Mopeds, 4-wheelers, etc. are not permitted on school grounds. - 10.
 Pedal bikes should be parked in front of the school. - 11.
 Students may only park in the student parking lot.